fioprotocol/fio-devhub/pages/sdk-js-using.md

 * `privateKey/publicKey` - The wallet user's private/public keys
 * `baseURL` - The base URL to a FIO Protocol blockchain API node
 * `fetchjson` - A reference to fetchJson, used for http post/get calls
-* `registerMockUrl` - the URL of the server used to auto-register FIO names for wallet users.
-This is only used by wallets that have deployed a central server used to register names on their domain.
-It is used by the registerOnBehalfOfUser method. **Note that this parameter is being deprecated in Version 2.0 of the Typescript SDK.**

 ## Example: Transfer FIO tokens using a FIO Address